joseluisvf/commit-viewer/README.md

 It sets-up HTTP endpoints to perform this task: one with support for pagination and one without.

+## Strategy
+The application will first attempt to use Github's API.
+In the event of any failure, a fallback method will be used.

+For this reason, the path to a file containing a valid Github access token should be provided to the application, although this is not mandatory.

 ## Getting Started

 ### Prerequisites